BitJazz Press Releases

 RGB ↔ Y'CbCr Lossless Interconversion Breakthrough

 LAS VEGAS, Nevada - April 22, 2004 -- At the NAB convention today, BitJazz Inc. announced the development of Synchromy (formerly known as StickyColor), a revolutionary process for interconverting between spectral RGB color pixels and video Y'CbCr color pixels with absolute zero loss in image quality.
 Designed to increase the interchangeability of studio-quality video and CGI formats in professional video and film production, Synchromy permits editors to switch between their favorite tools without having to worry about error accumulation from repeated conversion between RGB and Y'CbCr color spaces.
-Patents pending.
+Protected by US Patent 7,659,911.

 what it does